palewire/first-python-notebook/docs/src/index.md

 ## Who can take it

 This course is free.
-If you've tried Python once or twice, have good attitude and know how to take a few code crashes in stride, you are qualified.
+If you've tried Python once or twice, have a good attitude and know how to take a few code crashes in stride, you are qualified.

 ## Table of contents